Overview of Malaysia Taxation in Malaysia

 Income Tax Rates

-Resident companies are taxed at the rate of 25% (reduced to 24% w.e.f YA 2016) while those with paid-up capital of RM2.5 million or less* are taxed at the following scale rates:
+Resident companies are taxed at the rate of 24% (in Budget 2017, it is proposed that reduction of tax rate for increase in chargeable income shall apply for YA 2017 and 2018) while those with paid-up capital of RM2.5 million or less* are taxed at the following scale rates:

 In YA 2016, The first RM500,000 Chargeable Income will be tax at 19% and the Chargeable Income above RM500,000 will be tax at 24%.